How long have you been an artist?

 I have had a Helluva time finding an ideal formula for calculating international shipping.
 I am currently using the same algorythm that I use for Domestic orders.
 This means the shipping price is based on the heaviest items I offer.
 While this is pretty accurate for Domestic orders it can be extremely off for International.
 For example, if you order one $100 print, you will be charged the same as if you ordered $100 worth of hard cover books.
 While the book rate is accurate, the print rate is about double.
 If you feel comfortable, go ahead and order on an honesty bases.
 I will give you a partial shipping refund if there is one available, once the item ships.
 Contact me if you have any questions.

 All customs fees and duties on international shipments are the responsibility of the buyer.
 We declare the full value of the item when shipping so in the event it does get damaged, the item can be replaced at no charge to you.

 Will you send me free stuff?

 How has having a child changed you and your work?

 Before I was a father, I created books for myself, and that was authentic to me.
-Now, I want to create books for my son and children like him.
+Now, I want to create books for my kids and children like them.
 When I wrote Wicked Nursery Rhymes, I was writing children’s books for adults who like dark things.
 Now, I want to write children’s books for children who fear dark things.
 They are two very different states of mind, and since I’ve been a father, I think I see the distinction more clearly.